logictester/cisco/source/index.rst

 2. Save the metadata from the browser as **file.xml**

-Continue STA Cisco ASA Application Configuration
+Complete STA Cisco ASA Application Configuration
 ================================================

 1. Return to the STA Cisco ASA Application Configuration